connectomicslab/connectomemapper3/paper/paper.md

 It introduces a new BIDS entity ``atlas-<atlas_label>`` (See [proposal](https://github.com/bids-standard/bids-specification/pull/997)) that is used in combination with the ``res-<atlas_scale>`` entity to distinguish imaging and network data derived from different parcellation atlases and scales.
-While the BIDS-Derivatives extension to organize network data is being developed, in which we are actively participating, both structural and functional connectomes generated with CMP3 are saved by default as graph edge lists in ``.tsv`` files, that can be directly analyzed using
+While the BIDS-Derivatives extension to organize network data (See [BEP017](https://docs.google.com/document/d/1ugBdUF6dhElXdj3u9vw0iWjE6f_Bibsro3ah7sRV0GA/edit#heading=h.mqkmyp254xh6)) is being developed, in which we are actively participating, both structural and functional connectomes generated with CMP3 are saved by default as graph edge lists in ``.tsv`` files, that can be directly analyzed using
   \href{https://networkx.org/documentation/stable/tutorial.html}{NetworkX} [@Hagberg:2008], a Python library which